Donmark2k/leaderboard/README.md

 ### Install

-To install this project in your local machine use
+To install this project dependencies, follow these guidelines.

 - Goto the terminal in Visual Studio code by pressing `ctrl + '`
-- Install the project dependencies by typing: `npm install` in the terminal.
+- Install the project dependencies by typing: `npm install` and press the enter key in the terminal.

 ### Usage
 To run the project, execute the following command:

-- In visual studio terminal type `npm run start` then the project will open on your browser "http://localhost:3000".
+- In visual studio terminal type `npm run start` then the project will open on your browser "http://localhost:8080/".

 ### Run tests